 But by doing so, we still have great hope of setting the emphasis on their work – regardless of their gender.
 This gender bias is so obsolete and solvable that it makes it hard to believe it is still in operation.
 As Queen of the Neighborhood observes, “the mixture of gender and race as integral to how we form our identities can depend on where the most pressure and the most prejudice is felt”.17 Finally, Trinh T. Minh-Ha suggests that we “let difference replace conflict”.18 Voices that do not oppose (or replace) each other, but are different, demonstrate that the dominant culture is “neither homogeneous nor monolithic […] just an other among others”.19

-Regardless first happened in 2019 at GAMU as an on-site exhibition dedicated to pioneers of electronic music and sound-art.
+Regardless first happened in 2019 at GAMU as an on-site exhibition dedicated to electronic music and sound-art pioneers.
 It had two main purposes: first, to address many composers and artists who have been disregarded in the historical assessments of their craft.
 Most of them are undeniable pioneers in their creations and leaders in their innovations.
 They changed the path of music and electronic art.
 And yet, somehow, their work is often ignored.
 Second, to approach the process of installing sound in a gallery in a way which would do justice to the medium’s specificities: very often, sound installations fail to respect its own content, to embrace the architectural and acoustic properties of the space and, therefore, to engage the audience.
 This happens because space and time are two crucial factors for sound, and they need to be considered in the experience.
-Too often, the only solution is to resort to headphones, and this changes the relationship with the space, alters the perception of time and, most importantly, isolates the visitor within a social experience and limits their body.
+Too often, the only solution is to resort to headphones, which changes the relationship with the space, alters the perception of time and, most importantly, isolates the visitor within a social experience and limits their body.

 For these reasons, every detail of that exhibition needed to be inviting.
 Promoting these artists could only happen if people actually got involved with their work.
 The audience ought to be willing to spend a large amount of time listening to the compositions on display.
-Our goal was either that they would return after the vernissage, or they would look up the content by themselves.
-Having said that, we are under the impression that the exhibition achieved its purpose, for most visitors seemed to engage with the sonic content in-site but also with the message behind the curatorial choices.
+Our goal was either that they would return after the vernissage or they would look up the content by themselves.
+Having said that, we are under the impression that the exhibition achieved its purpose, for most visitors seemed to engage with the sonic content on-site and the message behind the curatorial choices.
 By no means was the exhibition advertised as a “female” exhibition.
 The visitor would only realize the content was, in fact, exclusively from women on site.
 Here and there, we had to explain that.
 And the answer was simple: are any of the male-exclusive exhibitions called such?

 In this line, the online version of Regardless emerges from the need to re-gather all the content and make it available to a wider audience.
 And by doing so, we also have the chance for a wider contextualization.
 There are many hidden implications in such a compilation.
 For example, the fact that the “pioneer narrative” is, in part, the cause for discourses of exclusion.
-As Frances Morgan posits, “archival images of gendered bodies with machines that illustrate the female pioneers narrative can provoke a particular disquiet, intensifying boundaries rather than dissolving them”.20 Additionally, such a compilation bears traces of “gender-mainstreaming” which, according to Sally McArthur, “reintroduces the syndrome of the ‘exceptional woman’, with which it works in tandem to foster a new sense of isolation among women and hence new forms of vulnerability”.21 In the words of Laura Mulvey, it contributes to the “fetishization” of the subject.22 In our case, the point was proving that these works are as relevant as the usual paths.
-It was also a matter of establishing a curatorial criterion, of making a selection.
+As Frances Morgan posits, “archival images of gendered bodies with machines that illustrate the female pioneers’ narrative can provoke a particular disquiet, intensifying boundaries rather than dissolving them”.20 Additionally, such a compilation bears traces of “gender-mainstreaming”, which, according to Sally McArthur, “reintroduces the syndrome of the ‘exceptional woman’, with which it works in tandem to foster a new sense of isolation among women and hence new forms of vulnerability”.21 In the words of Laura Mulvey, it contributes to the “fetishization” of the subject.22 In our case, the point was proving that these works are as relevant as the usual paths.
+It was also a matter of establishing a curatorial criterion of making a selection.
 We ought to start somewhere.
 Truth be told, all this information is already available online – we are only compiling it.
-We are only giving one less excuse to those claiming they never came across any of these names.
+We only give one less excuse to those claiming they never came across any of these names.